How to Make an Origami Crow for Halloween

 Buying decorations to spruce up your house for the holidays is fun, but making your own can be even more gratifying—especially if you can get your kids in on the fun.
 While origami is typically thought to be a hobby for more handy adults, it's equally geared towards children if they have the right project and instruction—and a great method for creating some fun paper decorations of your own this Halloween.

-- If you are using two-tone paper, start with your paper white side up.
+- If you are using two-tone paper, start with your paper white (or another color) side up.
 If your paper is black on both sides, it does not matter how you begin.

 - Begin by folding your paper in half, from the left to the right.